The Upper Midwest: A Road Trip for 2021 - Part I

 - J.R.R.
 Tolkien

 Each year I try to make two or three road trips, even if they are limited to a few days.
 In 2021, I struggled to make that happen.
 I was pushing up against an exceptionally demanding work life that left me little time to plan road trips, let alone take them.
 I was able to accommodate just one extended road trip that year -- a two-week driving tour of the Upper Midwest with a starting point in Omaha.
-The time away would do me good -- there would be ample time to decompress and untangle those stress knots I picked up from work in the months prior to my trip.
+The time away would do me good -- there would be ample time to decompress and untangle those work-related stress knots.
 I had another goal in mind, though.
-I planned to visit more previously unvisited counties, mark five more states as being "completed," and advance my total county count a little further toward the finish line.
+I planned to continue my quest to visit more new counties, mark five more states as being "completed," and advance my total county count further toward the finish line.
 Before the start of my road trip, I had visited 1,935 counties (~61.5% of the U.S. total) and had finished 17 states.
 With two weeks planned on the road, I could really move the needle on those totals.

 In this article, I’ll share some of my favorite places that were part of this road trip experience.